-Many question the efficacy of online therapy, and we can’t blame them.
+Many question the efficacy of online therapy services, and we can’t blame them.
 After all, people usually approach novel ideas with skepticism.

 However, just because online treatment has recently jumped in popularity, it doesn’t mean it’s all that novel.

-We’ve had plenty of time to gather information on online therapy, and many studies have found it as efficient as traditional counseling.
+We’ve had plenty of time to gather information on online therapy, and many studies have found it as efficient and effective as in person for traditional counseling.

-Scientists have mainly researched the application of CBT for various disorders.
+Scientists have mainly researched the application of CBT cognitive behavioral therapy for various disorders.

-However, this doesn’t indicate that you can’t use other therapy methods effectively for successful online counseling.
+However, this doesn’t indicate that you can’t use other online therapy platforms and methods effectively for successful online counseling.

 How to Get Online Therapy